 The Clwydian on two wheels

 Mountain biking at Coed Llandegla, Clwydian Range, North Wales by aliweb_gt

 Cyclists love this area.
 It’s part of the North Wales Cycling Centre of Excellence, a network of roads, tracks, climbs and descents guaranteed to get the heart racing.
 At the southeast end of the Clwydian Range is Coed Llandegla, a privately owned forest park which attracts around 200,000 riders a year.
-Covering 2.5 square miles, this is one of the UK’s biggest and best mountain biking centres, with a hire shop, swooping trails for riders of all abilities and a skills area where you can perfect your techniques on timber bridges, berms and jumps.
-For more ideas, visit the Ride North Wales website or download their app.
+Covering 2.5 square miles, this is one of the UK’s biggest and best mountain biking centres.
+It has a hire shop, swooping trails for riders of all abilities and a skills area where you can perfect your techniques on timber bridges, berms and jumps.
+For more ideas, visit the Ride North Wales website.

 Exploring on horseback

 Horse riding is a glorious way to enjoy the Clwydian Range and Dee Valley AONB.
 Set aside an afternoon, a few days or even a couple of weeks and you can go splashing though streams, winding through forests, trotting along leafy lanes or galloping across meadows of heather and gorse.
 The region’s riding stables offer horses, equipment and advice.
 Some do equine B&B so that you and your horse can holiday in comfort.